hridoyananda/hridoy.github.io/README.md

 # Hridoyananda Saikia

 Welcome to my academic website!
-I'm a graduate student of Mathematics in University of Manitoba, passionate about Analysis and more specifically Operator Algebras.
+I'm a graduate student of Mathematics at the University of Manitoba, passionate about Analysis and more specifically Operator Algebras.
 This website serves as a platform to share my research, publications, and academic journey.

 ## About Me